Step 1: Controlling Tank by Subscribing to the Joy Topic

 Subscribers: None

-The “sensor_msgs/Joy” shown here in the Type field is the message type for this topic.
-This indicates what kind of data this topic will contain.
-It also shows that the node that publishes this topic is /joy_node, and that there is no node that subscribes to it at this time.
+The “sensor_msgs/Joy” shown in the Type field is this topic’s message type, indicating what kind of data this topic contains.
+It also shows that the node publishing this topic is /joy_node, and currently no nodes are subscribing to it.

 rosmsg show sensor_msgs/Joy